Top 10 Most Endangered Animals

 Climate change is a massive and ever-on-the-rise problem that threatens life today.
 It has undeniably gone from bad to worse, and animals especially suffer the brunt of this, much more than any other form of life.

 Biological Conservation published a new study highlighting the gravity of this situation.
 While plants and extinct animals worldwide are miserable at the rapidly rising temperatures, some darling species get the worst of it.

 Who are these species, you ask?

 Scientists talk especially about endemic species – animals unique to a particular place’s biodiversity, exclusively found in just a few places on Earth.

 This may mean that the Snow Leopards from the icy caps of the Himalayas, lemurs from Madagascar’s plains, and elephants of Central Africa’s savannahs – to name a few, are heading towards a slow but sure extinction.

 Of course, unless something is done to curb the high amount of greenhouse gases that continue to ravage our environment.

-Carbon dioxide and methane, useful in small concentrations in the atmosphere, are notorious for trapping heat when they exceed the balance they are supposed to be in.
+Carbon dioxide and methane, useful in small atmospheric concentrations, are notorious for trapping heat when they exceed the balance they are supposed to be in.

-Unless strictly controlled, these greenhouse gases can be devastating to the plant and animal biodiversity, much of which we get to witness now in real-time.
+Unless strictly controlled, these greenhouse gases can devastate plant and animal biodiversity, much of which we get to witness now in real time.

 In this recent study, scientists warn that some of the choicest animal and plant biodiversity may be lost forever, irreversibly damaged, and consumed by global warming.